-However, the above rights for reimbursement do not apply in relation to the Default Fund (or, before 1 December 2021, the Default Conservative Fund), unless approval is received from the relevant Government Minister.
+However, the above rights for reimbursement do not apply in relation to the Default Fund unless approval is received from the relevant Government Minister.

 Since inception, we have never charged any additional costs to the Scheme.
 However, we retain the right to do so.